aleshevdenis/128iid/tasks/connectors/github_secret_scanning/readme.md

 2. GitHub token
 3. One or more organization names and/or repository names

-**IMPORTANT: you must be an administrator for the repository or organization, and you must use an access token with the repo scope or security_events scope.**
+**IMPORTANT: you must be an administrator for the repository or organization, and you must use an access token with the repo scope or security_events scope.
+If GitHub 2FA is enabled, the access token MUST be configured for SSO.**

 ## Command Line